Ligier JS29: Development

-The JS29 was originally to be powered by a brand new turbocharged Alfa-Romeo 415T 4-cylinder engine.
+The JS29 was originally to be powered by a turbocharged Alfa-Romeo 415T 4-cylinder engine (the 415T had actually been in slow development by the Autodelta since 1984 as a possible replacement for Alfa's heavy, thirsty and underpowered 890T V8 turbo).
 However, during pre-season testing lead driver René Arnoux publicly gave his thoughts on the engine, scathingly comparing it to "used food" which gave Alfa's parent company Fiat the excuse they had been looking for to pull the plug on the project.
-It was reported at the time that Fiat, who had just bought Alfa Romeo that year did not want involved in Formula One as a competitor to Ferrari, which at that stage they also part-owned.
+It was reported at the time that Fiat, who had just bought Alfa Romeo that year, did not want the then Milan based company involved in Formula One as a competitor to Ferrari, which at that stage they also part-owned.